 The phone stores the numbers of the calls you've dialed, received, or missed in the Recent Calls menu.
-You can access this menu by pressing the Menu soft key, then select My Stuff \rightarrow Tools \rightarrow Recent Calls.
+You can access this menu by:

+▶ Press the Menu soft key, then select My Stuff $\rightarrow$ Tools $\rightarrow$ Recent Calls.

 If the number or caller is listed in your Address Book, the associated name is displayed.